 Lara pulled a wry face.

-“And how do you know he has a room at all?”
-She asked me.
+“And how do you know he has a room at all?” she asked me.

 “I suppose he has.
-He’s a fucking junkie who gets high three times a day; he needs a place to do it undisturbed!”
+He’s a fucking junkie who gets high three times a day; he needs a place to do it undisturbed.”

 She was right again.
 I had absolutely no intention of carrying anyone anywhere.
-We were going to smear the entire hotel with a leaking brain, but unfortunately, we couldn’t leave the body here either because it would start stinking by tomorrow morning.
+We were going to smear the entire hotel with his leaking brain, but unfortunately, we couldn’t leave the body here either because it would start stinking by tomorrow morning.

 I looked at her surprised for a while, and after she didn’t stop for nearly two minutes, I couldn’t resist asking her, “You search for the next corpse?
 I guess you suspect the murder was serial!”